 - 2.4 Liquidity will be sourced from a combination of cash deposits, overdrafts and committed loan facilities from counterparties and is available to draw within five days that meet the requirements set out in section 4.
-Priced shelf facilities and standby liquidity that take longer to draw (between 6 and 30 days) shall be included as liquidity but at a rate of 50%. - 2.5 We'll maintain a minimum cash balance that is adequate to meet unexpected expenditure requirements that may arise from time to time.
-The Chief Finance Officer will determine the minimum cash balance that should be held and is authorised to draw from available loan facilities. - 2.6 We'll maintain a cash flow forecast that includes all our committed development expenditure and use this to monitor our liquidity requirements.
+Shelf facilities, standby liquidity and retained bonds that take longer to draw (between 6 and 30 days) shall be included as liquidity but at a rate of 50%. - 2.5 We'll maintain a minimum cash balance that is adequate to meet unexpected expenditure requirements that may arise from time to time.
+The Chief Finance Officer will determine the minimum cash balance that should be held and is authorised to draw from available loan facilities. - The Chief Finance Officer can authorise draws from shelf facilities up to £50m within a financial year, subject to the coupon not exceeding the long term funding rate in the Business Plan. - 2.7 We'll maintain a cash flow forecast that includes all our committed development expenditure and use this to monitor our liquidity requirements.